dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 a TTL of a full minute, it would hit Memcached much less frequently.

 The change was simple, but the results were remarkable.
-Without the in-memory cache, there large spikes on both Memcached, and the Mcrouter proxy.
+Without the in-memory cache, there were large spikes on both Memcached, and the Mcrouter proxy.

 ## Performance Results